Next.js nope - Remix and Astro.js yes!

 throw nextJs // Uncaught Error: Next.js is not for everything at <anonymous>:1:7

-I am a big Next.js fan you must know.
-I really love a lot of aspects of Vercel and Next.js.
-Beginning with how high tech they are and how good they did their branding and marketing.
-Not to forget how much they innovated in the Javascript Ecosystem with their approach on frontend.
-But I have to say, the more I work with the more I doubt it's a one fits all solution.
+I am a big Next.js fan, really.
+I like how the Next.js and Vercel looks and feels.
+I like how they try to push boundries and rethink some established concepts especially in the frontend.
+But I have to say, the more I work with Next.js the more I doubt it's a one fits all solution.
 Actually I think Next.js is only for a nieche of projects.
 But let's start from the beginning.

 What makes Next.js so unique?